Sichuan Cuisine – Most Popular Cuisine in China

 There are over 20 main cooking techniques to make Sichuan food: stir-frying, flash-frying, quick-frying, pan-frying, deep-frying, dry stir frying, sautéing, scalding, boiling, instant boiling, quick boiling, braising, smoking, simmering, stewing in soy sauce, steaming, pickling, roasting, dressing, crisp frying with syrup and so on.
 Stir-frying is the most typical one, featured with short cooking time, high fire and the cooked dishes taste fresh and tender with less juice.

 A famous traditional Sichuan chicken dish known in globe.
 The main ingredients are chicken breast and chili, and the chopped green onion and peanuts are also added.
 The cooking method applied is flash-frying.

-The chopped meat is fried with broad-bean sauce and red chili and many other seasonings and then the tender and smooth tofu is add and fried.
-The finished dish is bright red and tofu is moderately flavored.
+The chopped meat is fried with broad-bean sauce, red chili and many other seasonings, and then the tender and smooth tofu is add and fried.
+The finished dish is bright red and the tofu tastes tender and spicy.